williamouyang/okta.github.io/customers/rentpath/index.md

 title:          RentPath Gives Advertisers a Unified Product Experience with Okta
 title_tagline: >

-  RentPath provides a suite of sites including Rent.com, Rentals.com, RentalHouses.com, Lovely and New Home Guide to help property managers, landlords and home sellers connect with consumers looking for a home.

-  RentPath sites allow consumers to search for listings by location, find a property manager, get a quote for moving services, browse new homes, and discover home builders by region.
-Advertisers can manage orders and listings centrally for syndication across all RentPath properties.
+  Okta simplifies the RentPath customer experience and unlocks engineering cycles by providing one central customer authentication service and single sign-on across all customer-facing tools.

 index_blurb: >
-  Okta simplifies the RentPath customer experience and unlocks engineering cycles by providing one central customer authentication service and single sign-on across all customer-facing tools.
+  TBD

 sidebar_testimonial: >
   Okta solved all our problems, at a fraction of the cost and time of every other vendor in the market.
 Who says you can't have it all?